whisthq/whist/main-webserver/README.md

 │   │   │   └── logs_blueprint.py --> endpoint we use to upload logs
 │   │   ├── auth
 │   │   │   ├── account_blueprint.py --> endpoints we use to log into accounts/verify accounts
-│   │   │   ├── google_auth_blueprint.py --> endpoints we use to log in via google
 │   │   │   └── token_blueprint.py --> endpoints we use to generate JWT tokens
 │   │   ├── aws
 │   │   │   └── aws_container_blueprint.py --> endpoints we use to create, delete, and manipulate AWS resources